Italian residence permits: How to get it quickly

 Application process

-• You must be able to prove that you’ve been residing in italy for the past 5 years
+• You must be able to prove that you’ve been residing in Italy for the past 5 years

 • You must be able to present a clean criminal record